-- 1.1 We recognise the importance of employee wellbeing and that employees need to balance their home and work life.
-To assist with this, we offer a number of different types of leave that afford flexibility in a range of circumstances. - 1.2 This policy intends to provide guidance for employees and managers on all types of leave arrangements including:
+- 1.1 HDC recognises the importance of employee wellbeing and that employees need to balance their home and work life.
+To assist with this, HDC offer a number of different types of leave that afford flexibility in a range of circumstances. - 1.2 This policy intends to provide guidance for employees and managers on all types of leave arrangements including:

-2.0 Annual Leave
+2.0 Annual Leave (including Birthday Leave Day)

 3.0 Bank Holidays

 4.0 Unpaid Leave

 5.0 Time off for Dependents

 6.0 Employment Break/Sabbaticals

 7.0 Unpaid Leave, Considerations for Employees

 8.0 Compassionate Leave and Parental Bereavement Leave

 9.0 Adverse Weather

 10.0 Jury Service

 11.0 Public Duties

 12.0 Reservist

 13.0 Election Duties

-There are separate policies for guidance on leave through Flexible working, Maternity, Paternity, Adoption; Shared parental leave and Unpaid Parental Leave.
+There are separate policies for guidance on leave through Flexible Working, Maternity, Paternity, Adoption; Shared Parental Leave and Unpaid Parental Leave.

-1.3 In line with our organisational values, we expect employees and managers to be accountable for their individuals responsibilities under this policy, and through respect for each other we can manage the provision of leave fairly taking into account individual circumstances and organisational needs.
+1.3 In line with our organisational values, HDC expects employees and managers to be accountable for their individuals' responsibilities under this policy, and through respect for each other the provision of leave can be managed fairly, taking into account individual circumstances and organisational needs.